np422/Op5util/Readme.md

                      lasts until host/service recovery.
-    add            - Add a new host to be monitored by the Op5 server add_hostgroups - Add host to a new hostgroup(s) downtime       - Schedule fixed downtime for a host help           - Shows a list of commands or help for one command hostgroups     - List hostgroups, optionally with member and service info, Usage examples:
+    add            - Add a new host to be monitored by the Op5 server add_hostgroups - Add host to a new hostgroup(s) autocomplete   - Show instruction on howto setup tab autocomplete for op5util in your shell downtime       - Schedule fixed downtime for a host help           - Shows a list of commands or help for one command hostgroups     - List hostgroups, optionally with member and service info, Usage examples: